Fatima Whitbread: In media

 Whitbread has been a guest on television programmes including A Question of Sport (on which she first appeared in 1984), The Little and Large Show (1987 and 1988) and The Wright Stuff (2012).
 In 1989, she was one of the celebrities with experience of fostering or adoption who took part in Find a Family on ITV.
 The series featured the celebrities' own reflections, and also highlighted specific children, inviting viewers to contact the programme if they were interesting in fostering or adopting them.

 In January 1995 Whitbread was interviewed by Andrew Neil, on his one-on-one show Is This Your Life? on Channel 4 which included discussion of Cliff Temple's suicide.
 Writing in The Guardian, Nancy Banks-Smith described how Whitbread had "stonewalled with stoicism and without sweating" and been unclear in her answers about this.
 Whitbread also spoke about her unhappiness at how Ben Johnson had been treated after being found doping with steroids.
 Neil's treatment of Whitbread attracted viewer complaints.

 She was a featured "masked celebrity" on Celebrity Wrestling in 2005, and lost her bout against Victoria Silvstedt.

 In November 2011, Whitbread took part in the ITV show I'm a Celebrity ...
 Get Me Out of Here!
 Whitbread and fellow campmate Antony Cotton left on 2 December 2011, placing her third.
 One of the challenges on the show involved her wearing a helmet containing about 7,500 cockroaches.
 The segment was halted after one of the insects crawled up her nose.
 It was removed by flushing it out through her mouth with water.

 In 2012, she was a regular fitness expert appearing on This Morning.
 Later that year, the stand-alone documentary Fatima Whitbread: Growing Up in Care featured Whitbread's reflections on her own troubled childhood, and her conversations with others who had experienced serious problems from their parent and problems with the UK care system.
 In The Guardian, David Stubbs wrote "More emotional than forensic, this is compulsory viewing nonetheless."
 In 2020, she trekked the Sultans Trail for BBC Two's Pilgrimage: Road to Istanbul.

+In 2023, she appeared in I'm a Celebrity...
+South Africa, placing third again after losing the penultimate trial to camp mates Jordan Banjo and Myleene Klass.